 19th Street Multimodal Improvements Project

 After reviewing and incorporating feedback from the board, and reviewing preliminary floodplain analysis, the project team will finalize the CEAP--including settling on the preferred design alternative.
 This is a big step.
 We will share how and why we came to that decision with the public through the project webpage and email list.

-A second meeting with the TAB will take place after that, sometime this fall or early winter.
+A second meeting with the TAB will take place sometime this fall or early winter.
 The board will be asked to provide official review and recommendation of the CEAP, and the team's decision on the preferred design alternative, to City Council.